tartem26/Campus-Indoor-Outdoor-Navigation/README.md

     - Choose bike/walk
     - Enable safety mode
     - Incorporate weather/traffic overlays for the route
+> From the `demo` folder, launch with `python app.py` after installing all dependencies.

 ## Limitations & Next Steps
 - Improve door detection efficiency and fix mis-placed entrances in OSM to reduce unreachable rooms.